 There are benefits of living in the information age, but patience and a long attention span isn’t one of them.
 If your website isn’t easy for users to navigate or doesn’t flow well, potential clients aren’t going to struggle on in order to see what you have to offer: they’re going to move on, and quickly, to someone else.
 Try to look at your website with fresh eyes: what sticks out and what gets lost in the shuffle?
 Is your website making your work shine?
 If not, it may be time to try something new.

-While search engine optimization (SEO) are complicated to the uninitiated, you don’t necessarily need a developer to make sure that you’re following the basic rules of optimization.
+While search engine optimization (SEO) can be complicated, you don’t necessarily need a developer to make sure that you’re following the basic rules of optimization.
 Website hosting services will give you basic guidelines and helpful instructions on how to make sure your website is optimized, whether that means informing you that your latest blogpost title is too long, or helping you pinpoint what terms you’re overusing in your web copy.

 - Is my website cost efficient?

-- Is it easy to keep my website up to date?
+- Is it easy to keep my website updated?

 - Is my website’s visual design appealing?